membraneframework/membrane_tutorials/videoroom/videoroom.md

   Sockets fit just in a place!

   ### Let's declare our socket
   First, let's create the socket module for our application.
 How about calling it VideoRoomWeb.UserSocket?
-Remember to put it in the right place, according to modules' naming convention (oh, just for this first time, I will give you a small tip - you need to create user_socket.ex file in lib/videoroom_web directory and put the following code inside)
+You need to create user_socket.ex file in lib/videoroom_web directory and put the following code inside:

   ```elixir
   defmodule VideoRoomWeb.UserSocket do